machinegain/machinegain/README.md

-I don't use Github that often.
+I don't use Github that often anymore.
 Strawpage might be made eventually